Note: My Web pages are best viewed with style sheets enabled.

 This recipe makes about a quart of lemonade.

 I speeded the cooling of the syrup.
 I half-filled a 1-cup measure with ice and then added water to the 1-cup mark.
 I poured this into the pot of syrup.
 This was not enough chilling to cause the sugar to recrystalize.
-I then added the remaining 2¼ cups of water the the pitcher.
+I then added the remaining 2¼ cups of water to the pitcher.
 Other than this chilling step do not add ice, which will dilute the lemonade and make it insipid.
 (Note: As the ice melts, it neither increases nor decreases the total amount of water, providing that the amount is small enough that all ice floats in the measuring cup when the water is added to the 1-cup mark.)

 The original recipe called for more sugar and slightly less lemon juice.
 I happen to like the flavor of lemon and did not want my lemonade to be so sweet.